 First of all, almost anyone can legally be a freelancer in Dubai, even an employee.
-You can combine an employment contract in a private company and work as freelancer at the same time.
-In fact, a few Free Zone don’t even ask for a Non Objection Letter (NOC) from your sponsor.
+You can combine an employment contract in a private company and work as a freelancer at the same time.
+In fact, a few Free Zone don’t even ask for a Non-Objection Letter (NOC) from your sponsor.

 The price of the freelance license depends on the Free Zone you will choose to process your Freelance permit.
 The price of the license is not the total cost as it doesn’t include visa fees, an immigration card, insurance, etc. If you are under the sponsorship of your parents or a spouse, you don’t need to cancel your visa and get a new one.

 BE THE MASTER OF YOUR TIME, THE CAPTAIN OF YOUR SHIP!

 Let’s discover together the Pros and Cos of starting a business as a freelancer in the UAE.

 - Autonomy: You are your own boss, you can control your time and work.
 Your contract with multiple companies across the country.

 - Flexibility: you work for yourself and don’t answer to anyone’s schedule.
 You are not restricted by office hours and have full control over your work and your life.

 - If your business grows exceptionally you can always upgrade to a trade license